At Coppice one of main aims is to prepare pupils for the future.

 Health and wellbeing

-Provision (Universal and Targeted): As above plus: Personal assistants, Employers, Social Care,
+As above plus: Personal assistants, Employers, Social Care, Travel trainers

 Preparing for Adulthood Outcomes